mattiasherrfurth/python/README.md

 **Packages**:
  - sys - system-specific parameters and functions
  - os - enables interaction with the operating system and file system
+ - shutil - functions for copying files and directories
  - json - tools for reading and manipulating JSON files
  - xml - tools for reading and manipulating XML files
+ - requests - functions for HTTP(S) requests
  - pandas - dataframe / series manipulation and analysis
  - numpy - numeric handling and manipulation
  - matplotlib.pyplot - plotting